ClickHouse/clickhouse-docs/docs/en/integrations/migration/rockset.md

 To understand the best approach for your user case, see [our JSON documentation](/en/integrations/data-formats/json).

-In addition, ClickHouse will soon have [a Semistructured column data type](https://github.com/ClickHouse/ClickHouse/issues/54864) that will replace the deprecated `JSON` type.
+In addition, ClickHouse will soon have [a Semistructured column data type](https://github.com/ClickHouse/ClickHouse/issues/54864).
 This new type should give users the flexibility Rockset's JSON type offers.

 ### Full-Text Search